UoB-OOP/coms10017/RESOURCES.md

 #### GitLab

-GitLab is a complete hosted Git solution that students can install on their local machine.
+GitLab is a complete hosted Git solution that you can install on your local machine.

 ### Third party solutions